1. Our Role & Your Role

 - Customer account information — for the duration of the subscription, plus a reasonable period to allow for reactivation and to comply with tax and audit requirements (generally up to seven (7) years for billing records);

-- Call audio recordings — by default, up to ninety (90) days, unless your plan or configuration specifies otherwise;
+- Call audio recordings — by default, up to one hundred twenty (120) days, unless your plan or configuration specifies otherwise;

 - Server logs and analytics — typically up to ninety (90) days;